ferrance/dizave42/readme.md

 - Numbers: the number pad turns gold
 - Law: many of the keys turn red
 - Func: many of the keys turn blue
-- Shift: the thumb clusters turn pink.
+- Shift: the thumb clusters turn whitish-blue.
 This includes caps lock and the one shot shifts.

 ## Windows and Mac Mode